cleanlab/cleanlab/docs/source/index.rst

       sorted_index_method='self_confidence')

 .. important::
-   The predicted probabilities, ``pyx``, from your model **must be out-of-sample**!
+   The predicted probabilities, ``psx``, from your model **must be out-of-sample**!
 You should never provide predictions on the same data points used to train the model - this would reflect predictions of an overfitted model, making it unsuitable for finding label errors.
 To compute the out-of-sample predicted probabilities of the entire dataset, you can use cross-validation.

 ..
    todo - include the url for tf and torch beginner tutorials